incusdata/py1st/Interactive-Python.md

 When you press the cursor [Up]{.kbd} key, you will have an opportunity to edit and re-evaluate a previous statement.
 The more you press [Up]{.kbd}, the older the statements in your command-line history will appear.
 You can edit any.
 The cursor [Down]{.kbd} key, will show more recent statements.
 Pressing [CR]{.kbd} on any historical statement, even after editing it, will cause Python to re-evaluate that statement.

 IPython will persist your history in a file; so when you load IPython tomorrow, you can still access old statements.
-The number of line of history saved, is [configurable][ipy-config].
+The number of lines of history saved, is [configurable][ipy-config].

 [ipy-config]:
    https://ipython.readthedocs.io/en/stable/config/intro.html